 This is not a new idea: According to the earliest New Testament writer, Paul, God is the one from whom, through whom, and in whom all things are (Romans 11:36), the always-near one in whom we live and move and have our being, as he reportedly said elsewhere (Acts 17:27-28).
 And Paul was simply repeating an idea that he and other Jews around his time had inherited from their study of their own most sacred writings.
 Most church “fathers” and major theologians cited these passages at the very beginning of their discussions on God.
 For example, St. Augustine: “I would not exist, my God, I would not exist at all, unless you existed in me.
 Or is it rather that I would not exist unless I existed in you, ‘from whom, through whom, in whom, everything exists’?”—Confessions 1.2.2.
 For over 2000 years God has thus been regarded as at once intimately all-enlivening, all-sustaining and all-embracing, and whatever was experienced in this way was called God.

 But this is a new idea: While I view God as all-enlivening, all-sustaining and all-embracing, I most emphatically do not view God as all-controlling.
 This is where I differ, importantly, from many theists in centuries past.
 It makes me some sort of "process" theist (more here).
 That is because to be all-enlivening is nearly the opposite of being all-controlling.
 To enliven others is to prompt new ways of being beyond one's own control.
 There is nothing lively about being utterly subject to control from someone or something else.
+(So we should either drop words like “omnipotence” altogether or else radically reinterpret them.
+I’m all for dropping them.)
 I cannot love an all-controlling power.
 I cannot help but love the uniquely all-enlivening, all-sustaining and all-embracing power.

 Obvious question: How do I know that reality as such is like this?
 What reasons do I have to view reality as such as at once intimately all-enlivening, all-sustaining, all-embracing?
 Where is the evidence, and is there enough evidence?